Docs/Channels/Sharing Channels

 There are several ways to share your feedback channel:

-• Direct link — Copy the URL and share it via email, chat, or documentation
+• Hosted link — Copy the /c/ URL and share it via email, chat, or documentation

-• Support page — Link to your feedback channels from your support or help center
+• Support page or docs — Link to your feedback channel from your help center or release notes

 • Slack or Teams — Pin the link in a channel where your users or team collaborate